martinskuta/ReviewBot/README.md

 ### Supported commands

 Please note that @Review is the mention of the bot in a team chat.
-In any case you can just use '@Review help' to see all available commands.
+In any case you can just use '@Review help' or send a 'help' private message to see all available commands.

 1. **Registering reviewers**.
-This allows you to define the reviewers in given context.
-Context can for example MS Teams channel or Slack channel.
+First to be able to start getting reviews assigned you need register who the reviewers are.
+The reviewers are registered per channel where the message is sent, so this way you can have multiple review groups, each in different MS Teams or Slack channel.
 	* Registering yourself: <br> ![reigstering yourself](https://raw.githubusercontent.com/martinskuta/ReviewBot/master/Docs/self_registering.png "Self registering")
 	* Registering others: <br> ![reigstering others](https://raw.githubusercontent.com/martinskuta/ReviewBot/master/Docs/registering_others.png "Registering others")

-2. **Assigning reviews**
+2. **Assigning reviews**.
+Once you register everyone you can start asking for reviews and the bot will pick a reviewer for you.
 	* Find reviewer automatically (one with the highest debt): <br> ![assigning review](https://raw.githubusercontent.com/martinskuta/ReviewBot/master/Docs/find_reviewer_auto.png "Assigning review automatically")
 	* Assign review directly to someone: <br> ![assign review directly](https://raw.githubusercontent.com/martinskuta/ReviewBot/master/Docs/add_review.png "Assigning review directly")